Main Second Level Navigation

 Who needs an RSI GFM?

-- Co-supervisors do not necessarily have to have an RSI membership, but must have a GFM at another department or institute at U of T
+- Those who wish to serve as a primary supervisor to RSI graduate student.
+Co-supervisors do not necessarily have to have an RSI membership, but must have a GFM at another department or institute at U of T

 - Those who teach, as a lead/ primary instructor, an RSI graduate course

-- Those serving as voting members of the student supervisory committees or examinations (e.g., candidacy, transfer or defenses), unless they have an SGS membership with another department or institute at U of T. Please check the Supervisory Committee Policy, Candidacy Examination Policy, Transfer Examination Policy as well as the Final Oral Examination Guidelines for details on RSI/SGS membership requirements for specific committees.
+- Those serving as voting members of the student supervisory committees or examinations (e.g., candidacy, transfer or defenses), unless they have an SGS membership with another department or institute at U of T. Please check the Supervisory Committee Guidelines, Candidacy Examination Policy, Transfer Examination Policy as well as the Final Oral Examination Guidelines for details on RSI/SGS membership requirements for specific committees.

 Criteria for RSI GFM